wp-plugins/locations/readme.txt

 - To Output a List of Locations, simply use the shortcode [locations] on the Page or Post that you want your list of business locations to appear.
 - To Output a Specific Location, simply use the shortcode [locations id=123].
 You can get the ID of the Location by copying the shortcode from the Location List inside WordPress.

+= Outputting a Store Locator =

+- **NOTE:** This feature requires Locations Pro.
+[Click here](http://goldplugins.com/our-plugins/locations/ "Upgrade To Locations Pro") to upgrade today!
+- To Output a Store Locator, simply use the shortcode [store_locator caption="any caption text you want below the heading"] on the page that you want the Store Locator to appear on.
+Be sure you have already aqcuired your Google Maps API key and have registered your copy of Locations Pro, otherwise this feature will not work!

 == Frequently Asked Questions ==

 = How Do I Display A Map With My Location? =